 At the present time, I'm pursuing a masters' degree (currently) full-time.
-I have also worked as an adjunct instructor for the Programming 2 course held at JYU for the spring 2018.
-My masters' degree studies are rather near their completion, with one of the only substantial things remaining being a masters' thesis.
+I have also worked as an adjunct instructor for the Programming 2 course held at JYU for the spring 2018 (and to a smaller degree in 2019).
+My masters' degree studies are near their completion, with one of the only substantial things remaining being a masters' thesis.

 I do maintain a wide range of personal IT stuff myself, including this very website.
-I like to try new things, but I do not disregard old, stable methods where beneficial either.
-This has led to a wide range of experience, varying from highly popular, industry standard platforms like CentOS to less known technologies like GPG smartcards.
+I do tend to focus more towards backend stuff, but I also try to develop a decent basic skillset in terms of frontend as well.
+I like to try new things, but I do not disregard old, stable methods either.
+This has led to a wide range of experience, varying from highly popular, industry standard platforms like CentOS to less known technologies like GPG smartcards and NixOS functional Linux.

-I enjoy cooking, bicycling (both as a leisure activity and as a way to keep oneself in a reasonably fit shape), and photography.
+I enjoy cooking, bicycling (both as a leisure activity and as a way to keep fit), and photography.